manfer/Embed-Grooveshark/readme.txt

 == Installation ==
 1. Download and unpack the download package.
-1. Upload the `embed_grooveshark` folder to the '/wp-content/plugins/' directory.
+1. Upload the `embed-grooveshark` folder to the '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. You will now have your "grooveshark" shortcode and widgets available.

 = Usage =
-1. On the actual Contact Form 7 configuration page, next to the "Form Box" with code in it, use the drop down click on Generate Tag
-1. Choose *reCAPTCHA* (**not** CAPTCHA)
-1. copy the code that it gives you
-1. past it into the "Form Box" where the existing code is.
+* After you install this plugin you can start using the shortcode [grooveshark]
+* The available attributes for the shortcode are: type, id, width, height, style, skin, swfobject.
+* Use the content of the shortcode as the alternative content to show to visitors that has not flash available.
+* For a more in detail tutorial and example on how to use the shortcode visit [Embed Grooveshark Homepage](http://www.manfersite.tk/embed-grooveshark "Embed Grooveshark Wordpress plugin").
+* You can use the available Grooveshark Song and Grooveshark Playlist widgets in your sidebars.

 If you like the plugin **please rate** it.
 If you don't like it, **please contact us** so we can address the problem or feature request.

 == Screenshots ==
+1. Grooveshark playlist in a wordpress post.
+2. Grooveshark Song Widget.
+3. Grooveshark Playlist Widget.

 == Changelog ==

+= 0.1 =
+* Initial release.

 = Known Issues =